tgh-apil/echobase-svelte-electron/README.md

 3. Make for your platform: `npm run make`

 ### 🐍 Deep learning thing
-If you want to use the digit recognition we're using to gauge depth, you'll need to have these installed on your system:\
+If you want to use the digit recognition we're using to gauge depth, you'll need to have these installed on your system:

 - python 3.8x
 - Tensorflow 2
 - opencv
+- numpy

+**Note**: the system is *really* bad at classifying the number 7 correctly.

 If you don't want these, remove lines `10` and `33` from `FormTemplate.components.svelte`